Collegiate wrestling: Injuries and infections

-MRSA is an infection that has a resistance to certain antibiotics.
-MRSA stands for Methicillin-Resistant Staphylococcus, which is a form of a staph.
+MRSA is a bacterium that has a resistance to certain antibiotics.
+MRSA stands for methicillin-resistant Staphylococcus aureus.
 Any athlete who develops a skin infection should be checked by doctor immediately.
 Also, one should resist trying to give themselves care.
 When treating MRSA abscesses, medical professionals tend to make an incision and drain the infected area.
 MRSA can become life-threatening if it reaches the blood stream or causes pneumonia; it also can cause infections on surgical sites that can cause major complications.